dominion-ubah/Note-app/README.md

 ### `npm test`

-I wrote some tests.
-To run them:
+(I wrote some tests in the App.tsx:)

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.